zelix-lang/Zelix/README.md

     memory-safe programming language that aims to
     match native speeds while staying highly performant.
 ---------------------------------------------------------
-  - Fluent is categorized as free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the
+  - Zelix is categorized as free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the